rungalileo/frontend-interview-challenge/README.md

 # Galileo Coding Challenge

-In this coding challenge, you will be asked to do three things -
+In this coding challenge, you will be asked to do these things -

 1. Debug a query that is not updating when it should
 2. Persist information in a way that's sharable between users